rbalves/world-cup-countries-app/README.md

 # World Cup 2022

-## App that lists the participating countries of the world cup
+## App about world cup teams and matches

 ### Features
 - [x] List of all countries